Therapy & Accelerated Hypnotherapy

 As a registered psychotherapist, I specialize in a somatic and brain-based approach to help people heal from traumatic and adverse experiences.
 I bring these skills to my work as a hypnotherapist.

-I do not believe that people need to sign up for years of therapy.
-I’ve studied and personally benefited from Brief Focused Therapy and rapid transformational approaches, and, especially, OEI.
-When I experienced Accelerated Conversational Hypnotherapy as a patient, I knew I had to train in it myself.
+Not everyone needs to sign up for years of therapy.
+I’ve studied and personally benefited from Brief Focused Therapy and rapid transformational approaches, and, especially, OEI (Observed and Experiential Integration.)

-In one to five (2-3 hour sessions) clients’ problems—their knots—tend to loosen, get undone, and change, even when they’ve had years of ‘regular’ therapy.
-These sessions are longer than regular therapy sessions to facilitate the ‘deep dive’ that’s necessary for the unconscious mind to become engaged.
-As such, the cost of these sessions is higher.
+In ACH, one to five (2-3 hour) sessions help clients’ problems—their knots—tend to loosen, get undone, and hopefully change.
+These sessions are longer than regular therapy sessions to facilitate the ‘deep dive’ that’s part of working with the unconscious mind.
+As such, due to the length of the sessions, the cost of is higher.

 Observed and Experiential Integration Therapy (OEI) for PTSD, Anxiety, and “Stuckness”